act-rules/act-rules.github.io/_rules/element-lang-matches-default-language-off6ek.md

 - [BCP 47: Tags for Identifying Languages](https://www.ietf.org/rfc/bcp/bcp47.txt)
 - [The `lang` and `xml:lang` attributes](https://html.spec.whatwg.org/multipage/dom.html#the-lang-and-xml:lang-attributes)

-In all examples, the `html` element has itself a `lang` attribute in order to make sure that the examples do not fail [Success Criterion 3.1.1 Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).
+In all examples, the `html` element has itself a `lang` attribute in order to make sure that the examples satisfy [Success Criterion 3.1.1 Language of Page](https://www.w3.org/TR/WCAG21/#language-of-page).
 These `html` elements are, however, never applicable because they are not descendants of a `body` element, and the example descriptions do not mention them further.

 ## Test Cases